Blue checking accounts icon

 • Setting up bogus websites.
 Fraudsters create these websites to look like the official federal sites used for claiming benefits.
 Scammers use sophisticated software to design these pages and lure their victims via social media posts or emails.

-Another troubling trend Ziegler has seen recently is people posting on collective online communities asking for tips on filing their claims.
+Another troubling trend Ziegler has seen is people posting on collective online communities asking for tips on filing their claims.

 “By doing this, they open themselves up to scammers,” Ziegler said.
 “A scammer could see that post and either send you a message or respond by offering the ‘services’ of their ‘company,’ when they really only want to take advantage of your frustration.”